itscsp/Wordle-Clone/notes.md

     - backspace with remove letter, border changes back to dark grey

     when submiting guess:
-        tiles will flip up and background color will change based on guess
+        - Tiles will flip up and background color will change based on guess
+        - Slight delay between eacch tile flipping
+        - blackground color changes when tile is flat, i.e can't see it from